audreytobes/Network-Reconnaissance-with-Nmap/README.md

 ## Security Relevance

 Nmap is one of the most widely used tools in both offensive security and network defense.
 Penetration testers use it for initial reconnaissance; SOC analysts use it for asset inventory, identifying unexpected open ports, and validating firewall rules.
-Understanding how Nmap works — and what its scans look like in network traffic — directly improves an analyst's ability to detect and interpret reconnaissance activity against their own environment.
+Understanding how Nmap works and what its scans look like in network traffic directly improves an analyst's ability to detect and interpret reconnaissance activity against their own environment.

 ## Conclusion

 This project covered the full Nmap reconnaissance workflow across four TryHackMe rooms: live host discovery, basic port scanning, advanced and stealthy scan techniques, and post-scan enumeration with service detection and NSE scripts.
-Each section builds on the last, progressing from "is a host alive?" to "what exact software version is running and what does that mean?" — mirroring the real-world workflow used in both penetration testing engagements and SOC investigations.
+Each section builds on the last, progressing from "is a host alive?" to "what exact software version is running and what does that mean?"
+This structure mirrors the real-world workflow used in both penetration testing engagements and SOC investigations.